rhodesbeckett/centry/README.md

 | gabriella | 12345678 |
 | sharpay | 12345678 |

-Note : the passwords does not conform to the current registration password validation.
+Note : the passwords does not conform to the current registration password validation because the account is created before the validation rule are in place.